 STEP FOUR: Pan-Fry the Quesadillas

-- Cheese: Use cheddar or a blend of Mexican cheeses instead of Monterey Jack.
+- Cheese: Use cheddar or a blend of Mexican cheeses instead of Pepper Jack.

 - Black Beans: Substitute with our Easy Chipotle Pinto Beans Recipe for a different texture and flavor.